CRiMiNaL786/DESTROYX/README.md

 also .updt ahd .updt now are command of new updater also many new modules it can install many modules from external sources
+The Best Feature Ith has Is It  can send """ SQL HELPERS """ No Other Bot Has This Feature I may Also Be Shortly Available In DARK COBRA USERBOT.

 ## Tap this img to deploy javes in heroku
 <p align="center"><a href="https://heroku.com/deploy?template=https://github.com/Sh1vam/javes-2.0/blob/main"> <img src="https://www2.assets.heroku.com/assets/elements/elements-buttons-2-4867044559069b937ba0fd078f5604f310a49928bd1b59fb3d2f0ff96e0d97c8.svg" alt="Deploy to Heroku" /></a></p>